Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ### Running AI Engine Simulation

-To perform the AI Engine emulation using the SystemC simulator, enter the following sequence of commands:
+To perform AI Engine emulation using the SystemC simulator, enter the following sequence of commands:

 ```bash
 $ make aiecom